-No. It is, therefore, vital that you choose your size of vehicle carefully.
+No, so it is vital that you choose your size of vehicle carefully.

 I've heard that a diesel model is cheaper to run.
 Is this true?

-Diesel is approximately 10% cheaper than petrol in most countries through Europe plus it goes further, however petrol vehicles are cheaper than diesel vehicles plus they are becoming more and more efficient which is minimising the overall differential.
+Diesel is approximately 10% cheaper than petrol in most countries through Europe plus it goes further, however petrol vehicles are cheaper than diesel vehicles plus they are becoming more and more fuel efficient which is minimising the overall differential.

 Are my personal belongings covered by the vehicle insurance policy?

 No they are not.
 Please ensure you have good travel insurance to cover your personal belongings.

 If I collect and return in Europe, can I still take my vehicle to the UK and/or Ireland?

 Yes you can.
 You will have to pay the charges to take your vehicle on the ferry etc, however the vehicle is fully insured in both the UK and Ireland.